What is Domain Warming and how does it affect Email Deliverability?

 Dedicated IP

 Many marketers prefer shared IPs to dedicated IPs to avoid additional expenses.
 But dedicated IPs, unlike shared IPs, enable marketers to send emails from a unique and exclusive IP.
 Marketers also have the option to enhance the reputation of the dedicated IP gradually.
-While the planning domain warming process, marketers send emails from a dedicated IP to increase email deliverability by winning the trust of inbox service providers.
+During the planning domain warming process, marketers send emails from a dedicated IP to increase email deliverability by winning the trust of inbox service providers.

 How Domain Warming Boost Email Marketing Performance?